 - a.
-Foreign language course (0-3 hours) -only if needed to meet 122-level proficiency - b.
+Foreign language course (0-3 hours) -only if needed to meet 122-level proficiency

+Students in the Latin concentration are required to demonstrate proficiency in the Latin language equivalent to the 122 course through course credit or the corresponding foreign language placement score. - b.
 History (3 hours): The College of Arts and Sciences requires one U.S. History and one non-U.S. History course, both of which must be chosen from the approved Carolina Core GHS courses.
 Whichever is not fulfilled through the Carolina Core GHS requirement must be fulfilled through this college requirement. - c.
 Social Science (3 hours): choose any from the list of CC-GSS approved courses - d.
 Fine Arts or Humanities (9 hours)

-3. Program Requirements (28-43 hours)
+3. Program Requirements (34-49 hours)